Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

+Table~\ref{tab:goes_intruments} summarizes both the timeline used to construct the science-quality flare dataset and the transmission periods of GOES instruments. {The ``\texttt{Science-Quality}'' column represents the time intervals over which data from each GOES instrument are selected and combined in this study.
+These intervals are chosen to align with the periods during which each instrument serves as the operational primary satellite, as indicated in the “Primary” column.
+The ``Primary'' and ``Secondary'' columns denote the satellites as the operational sources of solar X-ray flux at a given time.
+In general, there have been two operational GOES satellites for each instrument, a primary and a secondary.
+Primary satellite data should be used in preference to secondary satellite data whenever available.
+There will be gaps even in good data for the primary satellites due to eclipses and in-flight calibrations. }

-During this time range, there are 33215 \texttt{Science-Quality} records, distributed into 139 X-flares and 2497 M-flares.
-We also downloaded 27586 \texttt{SWPC-FTP} and 33489 \texttt{SSW} flares.
-We apply minimum data cleaning to these lists, only ensuring the validity of start time, peak time, and flare magnitude features.
+Finally, after compiling data across instruments over this time range, we obtain 33,215 \texttt{Science-Quality} records, including 139 X-class flares and 2,497 M-class flares.
+We also downloaded 27,586 \texttt{SWPC-FTP} and 33,489 \texttt{SSW} flares.
+We perform minimal data cleaning on these lists, only ensuring the validity of start time, peak time, and flare magnitude features.
 Table~\ref{tab: flare-counts} presents the number of flares with different magnitudes in our compiled \texttt{Science-Quality}, \texttt{SWPC-FTP}, and \texttt{SSW} lists.